mehmet0bilgili/MidtermProject/README.md

-# MyBlog
+# TaTaTa

-MyBlog is an Android application designed for blogging and user interaction.
+TaTaTa is an Android application designed for blogging and user interaction.

 ## Overview

-The MyBlog app allows users to create accounts, write and manage blog posts, view other users' blogs, edit profiles, and interact with the blogging community.
+The TaTaTa app allows users to create accounts, write and manage blog posts, view other users' blogs, edit profiles, and interact with the blogging community.

 ## Features